oracle/graal/docs/reference-manual/native-image/Agent.md

 The generated configuration files can be supplied to the `native-image` tool by placing them in a `META-INF/native-image/` directory on the class path, for example, in a JAR file used in the image build.
 This directory (or any of its subdirectories) is searched for files with the names `jni-config.json`, `reflect-config.json`, `proxy-config.json` and `resource-config.json`, which are then automatically included in the build.
 Not all of those files must be present.
 When multiple files with the same name are found, all of them are included.

-## Building Native Image with Java Reflection Example
+## Build a Native Executable with Java Reflection Example

 For demonstration purposes, save the following code as _ReflectionExample.java_ file: